 How to Clean Quartz Countertops

 Although Quartz Countertops are priced at $50 per sq. ft., the quantity and quality that this countertop provides you with is money well spent.
-Quartz countertops provides you with unbeatable performance, durability, its scratch resistance & sophisticated in appearance.
+Quartz countertops provides you with unbeatable performance, durability, its scratch resistance and sophisticated in appearance.

-Removing Stubborn Stains:
+Removing Stubborn Stains From Quartz

 This is a guest posting from Melanie Tavora at Countertops & Beyond, Inc.